odoopbx/docs/docs/_sources/install/docker.rst.txt

   the most popular FreePBX image published on the docker.hub. *Disclaimer: we do not maintain this FreePBX image.
   You can replace it with any other FreePBX docker image of your choice.*

-You can take an example of ``docker-compose.yml`` file  from the Agent repo `here <https://github.com/odoopbx/docker/blob/master/docker-compose.yml>`_.
+You can take an example of `docker-compose.yml file  from the Agent repo <https://github.com/odoopbx/docker/blob/master/docker-compose.yml>`_.

-Also please note the ``docker-compose.override.yml`` example on how to customize the defaults: `here <https://github.com/odoopbx/docker/blob/master/docker-compose.override.yml.example>`_.
+Also please note the `docker-compose.override.yml example <https://github.com/odoopbx/docker/blob/master/docker-compose.override.yml.example>`_ on how to customize the defaults (save this file under ``docker-compose.override.yml`` name.)

-So depending on your requered setup you can choose which services to run.
+So depending on your required setup you can choose which services to run.

 Below you will find some snippets for different environments.